 There are different methods available for providing power to Meraki Access Points.
 This knowledge base article will discuss the three options for powering a device, and list the different voltage and plug options for different regions.
 It will also include tips on how to calculate costs associated with power consumption.

-All Meraki Access Points support the PoE standard 802.3af and 802.3at.
+Tradtionally, Meraki Access Points support the PoE standard 802.3af and 802.3at while recent Wi-Fi 6E APs are raised a bar and requires higher capacity PoE standards such as 802.3at and 802.3bt, removing support of 802.3af.
 PoE is a standardized by the IEEE, therefore any certified Category 5 Ethernet cable or higher can be used to provide power.
 PoE allows the cable to supply both power and data to a device.
 A PoE capable switch is necessary to supply the power, and the ethernet cable must not exceed 100 meters from the source switch.

 The MR11, MR12, MR14, MR16 & MR24 support gigabit communication over Ethernet.
 In order to utilize the full speed of the Ethernet interface, you will need to make sure your 802.3 power supply is compatible with gigabit operation.